push33n/pacman/README.md

 # pacman
 This program uses code written by other students to produce the graphics and behavior of the ghosts.
-My contribution was the minimax algorithm that determines the behavior of the pacman.
+My contribution was the algorithm that determines the behavior of the pacman.